csu-hci-projects/SP26-Immersive-Index/README.txt

 ## Challenges & Improvements

   ### Challenges
-- Integrating VR input systems (controllers), but ultimately removed hand tracking as it proved to be difficult to implement.
+  - Integrating VR input systems (controllers), ultimately removed hand tracking as it proved to be difficult to implement.
-- Designing intuitive page interaction mechanics
+  - Designing intuitive page interaction and flipping mechanics
   - Optimizing readability of text in a VR environment

   ### Future Improvements
   - Improved animation effects for opening the book
   - Dynamic text rendering instead of static images
   - Expanded environments and multiple books

 ---